oren/oren.github.io/strategy/assesment/README.md

 # Strategy Assesment

+(This page is a 'work in progress' state)

-Let's ensure you can apply what we learned in the Strategy Workshop.
-Score the two strategies below.
-This page is a work in progress.
+To verify you can apply what you learned in the Strategy Workshop, Score the two strategies below:

 ## Strategy A
 TODO: write strategy A